Agricultural Sciences & Natural Resources Animal Science

 Admission Deficiencies/Removal of Deficiencies

-Students who are admitted to CASNR with core course deficiencies must remove these deficiencies within the first 30 credit hours at the University of Nebraska–Lincoln, or within the first calendar year at Nebraska, whichever takes longer, excluding foreign languages.
-Students have up to 60 credit hours to remove world language deficiencies.
+Students who are admitted to CASNR with core course deficiencies must remove these deficiencies within the first 30 credit hours at the University of Nebraska–Lincoln, or within the first calendar year at Nebraska, whichever takes longer.
 College-level coursework taken to remove deficiencies may be used to meet degree requirements in CASNR.

 Deficiencies in the required entrance subjects can be removed by the completion of specified courses in the University or by correspondence.